abpio/abp-commercial-docs/en/modules/database-tables.md

 ### FmFileDescriptors

-This table is used by the [File Management system](file-management.md) to store information about the files and directories in the application, including metadata such as file name, size, and creation date.
+This table is used by the [File Management system](file-management.md) to store information about the files and directories in the application, including metadata such as the file name, size, and creation date.

 #### Foreign Keys